HassanFareedMughal/Big-Data-Analysis-on-Crimes/README.md

-# Big-Data-Analysis-on-Chicago-Crimes
+# Big-Data-Analysis-on-Crimes
 Project of 3rd Semester of Data Structures and Algorithms in Python.
-Project is on Data Analysis of Chicago Crimes.
+The project is on Data Analysis of Chicago Crimes.